bulletmark/mpr/README.md

-    rmdir (rmd)         Remove the given directory[s] on device. rm                  Remove the given file[s] on device. touch               Touch the given file[s] on device. edit (e)            Edit the given file[s] on device. reset (x)           Soft reset the device.
+    rmdir (rmd)         Remove the given directory[s] on device. rm                  Remove the given file[s] on device. touch               Touch the given file[s] on device. sha256sum           Calculate the SHA256 sum of file[s] on device. tree                Print the directory tree of the given dir[s] on device.
+    edit (e)            Edit the given file[s] on device. reset (x)           Soft reset the device.
     reboot (b)          Hard reboot the device.